jarrettgilliam/website/README.md

 # Website

-This repository contains the source code for my [website](https://www.jarrettgilliam.com).
+This repository contains the source for my [website](https://www.jarrettgilliam.com).

 ## Getting Started